-With our advanced ensemble improv group, we have been devising original formats with the aim of either presenting them, or live-streaming them, online.
-We were actually working-up another format, Spaced Out, when this one came about.
+With our advanced ensemble improv group, we've been devising original formats with the aim of either presenting them, or live-streaming them, online.
+We were actually working-up another format using mobiles, when inspiration about for this one came about.

 The group was split into two.
 Ian took one group off to Streamyard (another platform we use for streaming videos) and I stayed on Zoom to do some improv exercises to prepare the 2nd group.